This position will remain open until filled.

 Excellent manual dexterity and visual acuity are required.

-Job offer is contingent upon satisfactory clearance based on Background Check results.
+Job offer is contingent upon a satisfactory clearance based on background check results.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, protected veteran status, gender identity or sexual orientation.
 For the complete University of California nondiscrimination and affirmative action policy see: http://www-hr.ucsd.edu/saa/nondiscr.html

 UC San Diego is a smoke and tobacco free environment.
 Please visit smokefree.ucsd.edu for more information.